PhilipQuirke/SkyCombAnalystHelp/Errors.md

 The primary data source for the location of the drone is GPS data.

 Caveat: A drone may record a line of data in its flight log 30 times a second.
-The drone is <u>not</u> evaluating its GPS location 30 times a second.
+The drone is **not** evaluating its GPS location 30 times a second.
 The drone is more likely to be evaluating its location once a second.

 The secondary data source for the location of the drone is drone accelerometer data.